ekuginyte/dissertation/README.md

 ##   Variable Selection in High-Dimensional Data within the Bayesian Framework

 Final thesis as part of the Master's in Applied Statistics and Data Mining from University of St Andrews

 Report Outline
-#    Introduction
+#    Abstract
     Methodology
       1. Data Exploration
       Explanatory Variables